-- 10.1A Decisions about whether to apply to the civil courts for injunctions under the Act will be made by the RDC Chairman or, in an urgent case and if the Chairman is not available, by an RDC Deputy Chairman.
-In an exceptionally urgent case the matter will be decided by the director of Enforcement or, in his or her absence, another member of the FSA's executive of at least director of division level. - 10.1B An exceptionally urgent case in these circumstances is one where the FSA staff believe that a decision to begin proceedings - (1) should be taken before it is possible to follow the procedure described in paragraph 10.1A; and - (2) it is necessary to protect the interests of consumers or potential consumers. - 10.1 The orders the court may make following an application by the FSA under the powers referred to in this chapter are generally known in England and Wales as injunctions, and in Scotland as interdicts.
+Decisions about whether to apply to the civil courts for injunctions under the Act will be made by the RDC Chairman or, in an urgent case and if the Chairman is not available, by an RDC Deputy Chairman.
+In an exceptionally urgent case the matter will be decided by the director of Enforcement or, in his or her absence, another member of the FCA's executive of at least director of division level.

+10.1B An exceptionally urgent case in these circumstances is one where the FCA staff believe that a decision to begin proceedings

+- should be taken before it is possible to follow the procedure described in paragraph 10.1A; and - (2) it is necessary to protect the interests of consumers or potential consumers. - The orders the court may make following an application by the FCA under the powers referred to in this chapter are generally known in England and Wales as injunctions, and in Scotland as interdicts.
 In the chapter, the word 'injunction' and the word 'order' also mean 'interdict'.
-The FSA's effective use of these powers will help it work towards its regulatory objectives, in particular, those of protecting consumers, maintaining confidence in the financial system and reducing financial crime.
+The FCA's effective use of these powers will help it work towards its operational objectives, in particular, those of securing an appropriate degree of protection for consumers, protecting and enhancing the integrity of the UK financial system and promoting effective competition in the interests of consumers in the markets.

-Section 380 (injunctions for breaches of relevant requirements9) and section 381 (injunctions in cases of market abuse): the FSA's policy
+Section 380 (injunctions for breaches of relevant requirements9) and section 381 (injunctions in cases of market abuse): the FCA's policy

-- 10.2 The court may make three types of order under these provisions: to restrain a course of conduct, to take steps to remedy a course of conduct and to secure assets.
+The court may make three types of order under these provisions: to restrain a course of conduct, to take steps to remedy a course of conduct and to secure assets.
 As is explained below, the court may also make an order freezing assets under its inherent jurisdiction.
-In certain cases, the FSA may seek only one type of order, although in others it may seek several. - 10.3 The broad test the FSA will apply when it decides whether to seek an injunction is whether the application would be the most effective way to deal with the FSA's concerns.
-In deciding whether an application for an injunction is appropriate in a given case, the FSA will consider all relevant circumstances and may take into account a wide range of factors.
-The following list of factors is not exhaustive; not all the factors will be relevant in a particular case and there may be other factors that are relevant. - (1) The nature and seriousness of a contravention or expected contravention of a relevant requirement.
+In certain cases, the FCA may seek only one type of order, although in others it may seek several.

+The broad test the FCA will apply when it decides whether to seek an injunction is whether the application would be the most effective way to deal with the FCA's concerns.
+In deciding whether an application for an injunction is appropriate in a given case, the FCA will consider all relevant circumstances and may take into account a wide range of factors.
+The following list of factors is not exhaustive; not all the factors will be relevant in a particular case and there may be other factors that are relevant.

+(1) The nature and seriousness of a contravention or expected contravention of a relevant requirement.
 The extent of loss, risk of loss, or other adverse effect on consumers, including the extent to which client assets may be at risk, may be

-9 Under sections 380(6)(a) and (7)(a), a 'relevant requirement' means a requirement: which is imposed by or under the Act or by any directly applicable Community regulation or decision made under MiFID or the UCITS directive or by the auction regulation; or which is imposed by or under any other Act and whose contravention constitutes an offence which the FSA has power to prosecute under the Act (or in the case of Scotland, which is imposed by or under any other Act) and whose contravention constitutes an offence under Part V of the Criminal Justice Act 1993 or under the Money Laundering Regulations.
+$^{^{9}}$ Under sections 380(6)(a) and (7)(a), a 'relevant requirement' in relation to an application by the appropriate regulator means a requirement: which is imposed by or under the Act or by a qualifying EU provision specified, or of a description specified, for the purpose of subsection 380(6) by the Treasury by order; or which is imposed by or under any other Act and whose contravention constitutes an offence mentioned in section 402(1) of the Act.
+The definition of "appropriate regulator" is set out in subsections 380(8) to (12) of the Act.